The impact of memory on learning sequence-to-sequence tasks

-We will contrast the memory of the sequence with the memory of various neural networks that we train on this task.
-We begin with a simple auto-regressive model, whose basic structure -- one layer of weights followed by a non-linear activation function -- makes it the seq2seq analogue of the famous perceptron model that has been the object of a large literature in the theory of neural networks focused on classification~\cite{gardner1989three, seung1992statistical, engel2001statistical, carleo2019machine}.
-We also train simple convolutional (CNN) and (gated) recurrent neural networks (RNN) on the SSOU task.
-The memory of these students ranges from finite integration window in auto-regressive models and the kernel size of a CNN to the -- in principle -- unbounded memory of (gated) recurrent neural networks with internal hidden states~\cite{cho2014properties}.

-The goal of our study is to understand the interplay between the memory of the data and the memory of the student when learning the seq2seq task $\bx \to \bc$.
-Our main contributions can be summarised as follows: \begin{enumerate} \item We introduce the stochastic switching Ornstein-Uhlenbeck process as a latent variable model for seq2seq tasks (\cref{sec:datamodel}) \item We describe how to tune the memory of the input and target sequences, and introduce a measure of non-Markovianity that quantifies this memory (\cref{sec:quantifying-non-markiovanity}) \item We identify two regimes in the performance of an auto-regressive model.
-These regimes correspond to distinct phases in the stationary state of the SSOU and they emerge from the interplay of two different time scales that govern the sequence statistics (\cref{sec:ar2}) \item We show that the task difficulty is non-monotonous in the sequence memory for all three models (auto-regressive, convolutional and recurrent): compared to the memoryless case, the task is harder with weak memory, but easier with strong memory.
+Our \textbf{main contributions} can be summarised as follows: \begin{enumerate} \item We introduce the stochastic switching Ornstein-Uhlenbeck (SSOU) process as a latent variable model for seq2seq tasks (\cref{sec:datamodel}) \item We introduce a measure of non-Markovianity that quantifies the memory of the sequences, and we describe how to tune the memory of the input and target sequences (\cref{sec:quantifying-non-markiovanity}) \item We use analytical~\cite{tucci2022modeling} and numerical evidence to identify two regimes in the performance of the AR model in the Markovian and non-Markovian case, respectively.
+These regimes emerge from the interplay of two different time scales that govern the sequence statistics (\cref{sec:ar2}) \item We show that the task difficulty is non-monotonic in the sequence memory for all three architectures: the task is easy with strong memory or no memory, and hardest when there is a weak amount of memory.